hackforla/product-management/.github/ISSUE_TEMPLATE/gather-examples-template.md

 ---

 ### Overview
-Hack for LA Communities of practice (Product-Management and [add any others related]) need to know if your project has a [Insert Topic of Guide] guide (or doesn't) and if so what the URL is.
+Hack for LA Communities of practice (Product-Management and [add any others related]) need to know if your project has a [Insert Topic of Guide] (or doesn't).

 ### Product Manager Action Items
 - [ ] Review the existing examples of [name of guide topic] (under resources below)